Schweizerhaus: Beer garden

 The restaurant has a huge beer garden which is subdivided into smaller areas, each of which is named accordingly to a town district of Vienna (itself being situated in Leopoldstadt, the 2nd of 23), with the bar being an exception.
 Its name Franz-Josef-Bahnhof (railway station) is taken from the Vienna train station of the same name.
 There are also two areas named for Vienna city sectors: Oberlaa and Kaisermühlen, so called independent regions.
 This arrangement is meant, above all, for easier orientation within the garden, and the various geographical reference points serve as an aid for the crew.

-Besides the classic Viennese culinary specialties, such as goulash and Wiener Schnitzel, the trademark dish of the restaurant is Schweinsstelzen (pig's feet).
+Besides the classic Viennese culinary specialties, such as goulash and Wiener Schnitzel, the trademark dish of the restaurant is Schweinsstelzen (pig shanks).
 Another specialty is Budweiser Budvar beer, a popular beer brand from the Czech Republic, served fresh from the tap.
 The Schweizerhaus is open from March 15 until October 31.